satya200/meta-ds/README.md

 5> If you want to add all your changes use
 	git add .

-6> Use "git commit -S -v" to commit your changes
+6> Use "git commit -s -v" to commit your changes

 7> USE BELOW COMMAND TO PUSH YOUR CHANGES TO YOUR OWN BRANCH NOTE:- DON'T PUSH TO DEVELOP OR MASTER BRANCH